amir-maghoul/AdaptiveKuramoto/README.md

 target_link_libraries(main ${EIGEN3_INCLUDE_DIR} <other-linked-libraries>)

 ```
+4. Take the similar steps as last step to link `matplotlibcpp.h` to the project.
-4. Build the project using `cmake`.
+5. Build the project using `cmake`.
 If the "build" subdirectory does not exist, create one and then use:
 ```
 $ cd build
 $ cmake ..